jerschro/how_to_dft/docs/lessons/assignment_2.md

 1. The bond distance of H1-O.
 1. The bond distance of H2-O.

 So to create an energy surface, we can keep one variable constant and change the other two.
 For example, we can change the bond distances H1-O and H2-O bond for a specific bond angle.
+For simplification of this assignment and ability to visualize a PES in 3d space, lets fix the bond distances to be equal to eachother.
+Therefore the two indepenendent variables for the PES are Bond Angle H-O-H and Bond Distance of both O-H bonds.

 The ranges of each variable should be:

 * Bond angle - between 0-180°
-* Bond distances - betwen 0-5 Å
+* Bond distances - betwen 0.25-2 Å

 You can use a DFT program such as Turbomole, Gaussian 16 and Orca or you can use a lesser computationally expensive level of theory like [XTB](https://xtb-python.readthedocs.io/en/latest/) or [MM](https://github.com/tmpchem/computational_chemistry) as a calculator to calculate the single point energies.